 Lawrence I. Sills has served as our Chief Executive Officer and Chairman of the Board since 2000 and has been a director of the Company since 1986.
 From 1986 to 2000, Mr. Sills served as our President and Chief Operating Officer.
 From 1983 to 1986, he served as our Vice President of Operations.
-Mr. Sills is the brother of Arthur S. Sills and Peter J. Sills, each of whom are directors of the Company, and is the father of Eric Sills, our Vice President Engine Management Division.
+Mr. Sills is the brother of Arthur S. Sills and Peter J. Sills, each of whom are directors of the Company, and is the father of Eric Sills, our Vice President Global Operations.
+Mr. Sills holds an MBA from Harvard Business School and a BA from Dartmouth College.

 John P. Gethin has served as our President and Chief Operating Officer since 2000.
 From 1997 to 2000, Mr. Gethin served as our Senior Vice President of Operations.
 From 1998 to 2003, he served as the General Manager of our Temperature Control Division.
 From 1995 to 1997, Mr. Gethin was our Vice President and General Manager of EIS Brake Parts Division (a former business unit of ours).
+Mr. Gethin holds a BBA from Texas Christian University.

 James J. Burke has served as our Vice President Finance and Chief Financial Officer since 1999.
 From 1998 to 1999, Mr. Burke served as our Director of Finance, Chief Accounting Officer.
 From 1993 to 1997, he served as our Corporate Controller.
+Mr. Burke has completed an Executive Education program at Ross School of Business, University of Michigan, and holds an MBA from University of New Haven and a BBA from Pace University.

 Carmine J. Broccole has served as our Vice President General Counsel and Secretary since 2006 and was our General Counsel from 2004 to 2006.
 Prior to such time, Mr. Broccole was a Partner of Kelley Drye & Warren LLP.
+Mr. Broccole holds a JD from Stanford Law School and a BA from Cornell University, and is a member of the Bars of New York and California.

-Dale Burks has served as our Vice President Corporate Sales and Marketing since November 2011.
-From 2006 to November 2011, Mr. Burks served as our Vice President Temperature Control Division.
+Dale Burks has served as our Vice President Global Sales and Marketing since January 2013.
+From November 2011 to January 2013, Mr. Burks served as our Vice President Corporate Sales and Marketing, and from 2006 to November 2011, as our Vice President Temperature Control Division.
 From 2003 to 2006, Mr. Burks served as our General Manager - Temperature Control Division.
 From 1984 to 2003, he served in various capacities in our Company including Director - Sales & Marketing, Regional Manager and Territory Manager.
+Mr. Burks has completed Executive Education programs at Ross School of Business, University of Michigan, and Kellogg School of Management, Northwestern University, and holds a BS from Oregon State University.

 Robert Kimbro has served as our Vice President Distribution Sales since 2006.
 From 1984 to 2006, Mr. Kimbro served in a variety of sales capacities in our Company, most recently as Regional Sales Manager for the East Region beginning in 1997.
+Mr. Kimbro studied business at the University of Tennessee.

-Ray Nicholas has served as our Vice President Information Technology since 2006.
+Ray Nicholas has served as our Vice President Information Technology since 2006 and as our Chief Information Officer since February 2013.
 From 1990 to 2006, Mr. Nicholas served as the Manager and Director of Information Systems for our Temperature Control Division.
+Mr. Nicholas completed the Automotive Aftermarket Professional program at University of the